 (1) When partial losses will be settled on the basis of a written estimate prepared by or for an insurer, the insurer shall supply the claimant a copy of the estimate upon which the proposed settlement is based.
 If the claimant subsequently claims that necessary repairs will exceed the written estimate, the insurer shall pay the difference between the written estimate and a higher estimate obtained by the claimant or promptly provide the claimant with the name of at least one repair shop that will make the repairs for the amount of the written estimate.
 If the insurer provides the name of only one repair shop, it shall ensure that the repairs are performed in a workmanlike manner.
 The insurer shall maintain documentation of all communications with the claimant pursuant to this paragraph.

 (2) If an insurer reduces a claim amount because of betterment, depreciation or comparative negligence, it shall maintain all information pertaining to the reduction in the claim file.
 Such deductions shall be itemized and specified on the written estimate as to dollar amount and shall be appropriate for the amount of deductions.

-(3) An insurer may reduce a claim amount because of betterment deductions only if the deductions reflect a measurable decrease in market value due to the poorer condition of, or prior damage to, the vehicle; or reflects the general overall condition of the vehicle, considering its age; or the wear and tear or rust, and/or; missing parts, limited to no more of a deduction than the replacement costs of part or parts.
+(3) An insurer may reduce a claim amount because of betterment deductions only if the deductions reflect a measurable decrease in market value due to the poorer condition of, or prior damage to, the vehicle; or reflect the general overall condition of the vehicle, considering its age, for the wear and tear or rust, and/or missing parts, limited to no more of a deduction than the replacement costs of part or parts.

 (5) An insurer which elects to repair and designates a specific repair shop for automobile repairs shall cause the damaged automobile to be restored to its condition prior to the loss.
 The insurer shall assess no additional cost against the claimant other than as stated in the policy, and the repairs should be effected within a reasonable period of time.